-Visit the website at www.secretariat.dal.ca
+Visit the website at dal.ca/secretariat

-Writing Centre
+Writing Skills

-The Writing Centre's programs recognize that students in all disciplines are required to write clearly to inform, persuade, or instruct an audience in term papers, laboratory reports, essay examinations, critical reviews and other academic assignments.
-Students benefit from discussing their work with supportive instructors and peer tutors.
+Students in all disciplines at Dalhousie are required to write clearly to inform, persuade, or instruct an audience in term papers, laboratory reports, essay examinations, critical reviews and other academic assignments.
+Students can benefit from discussing their work with supportive instructors and peer tutors.

-The Centre currently offers a number of services.
-The main office in the Killam Library's Learning Commons allows students to obtain advice on writing issues.
-Tutors also work part of the week at Sexton and the Law School Library.
-Students on the Agricultural Campus can visit the Writing Centre on the main floor of the library.
-Seminars are held throughout the university year on topics such as essay writing, science writing, mechanics of writing, English as a second language issues, admission applications, etc.
+The Writing Centre offers a number of services.
+The office in the Killam Library's Learning Commons allows students to obtain advice on writing issues.
+Tutors are also available for office hours on the Sexton Campus and at the Law School Library.

+Students on the Agricultural Campus can visit the Writing Centre on the main floor of the MacRae Library.
+Seminars are held throughout the year on topics such as essay writing, science writing, mechanics of writing, English as a second language, admission applications, etc.